industrial applicationsReading time:

 The rated power is the one featured in the catalogue or on the motor data plate.
-Rated power is the mechanical power developed by the motor shaft and expressed in kW.
+Rated power is the mechanical power applied to the motor shaft and expressed in kW.

 The following equation provides the electrical input power :

-Input power can also be expressed in kW and it is this that is used to prepare the installation’s power statement.
+Input power can also be expressed in kW and it is the power that is used to establish the installation’s power statement.